junxit/us-congress-bills-115/bill.md

 - **(6)** in subsection (e), by striking “An electronic communication service provider or remote computing service provider” and inserting “A provider”;
 - **(7)** in subsection (f)—
-  - **(A)** in the matter preceding paragraph (1), by striking “an electronic communication service provider or remote computing service provider” and inserting “a provider”; and
+  - **(A)** in the matter preceding paragraph (1), by striking “an electronic communication service provider or a remote computing service provider” and inserting “a provider”; and
   - **(B)** in paragraph (3), by striking “seek” and inserting “search, screen, or scan for”;
 - **(8)** in subsection (g)—
   - **(A)** in paragraph (2)—